cs161-staff/textbook/crypto/hashes.md

 ---
-title: 8.
-Cryptographic Hash Functions
+title: 7.
+Cryptographic Hashes
 parent: Cryptography
-nav_order: 2
+nav_order: 3
 ---

-# Cryptographic Hash Functions
+# Cryptographic Hashes

 Cryptographic hash functions are another useful primitive.
 A cryptographic hash function is a function $$H$$; $$H(M)$$ is called the _hash_ of the message